nieldeshmukh/Bank-Marketing-Analysis-for-Term-Deposit/README.md

 ## Techniques Used

-1. Visualizing the data and filling missing value of each column with DecisionTreeClassifier
+1. General Data cleaning and data handling and EDA.
+2. Feature Encoding and Feature Scaling with MinMaxScaler.
+3. Used Logistic regression, Support Vector Classifier(SVC) for training data.
-2. To deal with data imbalance we use SMOTE - Synthetic Minority Over-sampling Technique.
+4. To deal with data imbalance we use SMOTE - Synthetic Minority Over-sampling Technique.
-   * SMOTE creates synthetic (not duplicate) samples of the minority class.
+* SMOTE: creates synthetic (not duplicate) samples of the minority class.
 Hence making the minority class equal to the majority class.
 SMOTE does this by selecting similar records and altering that record one column at a time by a random amount within the difference to the neighbouring records.
-3. Use Logistic regression for training

 ## Result

 ![Alt text](roc_after_SMOTE.png?raw=true "Title")

-### AUC = 0.931
+### AUC after applying SMOTE = 0.931